Darkinjung language: Phonology

-Much of our understanding of Darkinjung comes from papers published by R.H.
+Much of our understanding of Darkinjung phonology comes from papers published by R.H.
 Mathews in 1903.
-When analyzing these sources, we may generalize that there were around 15 consonants phonemes, and approximately 3 vowels.
+When analysing these sources, we may generalise that there were around 15 consonant phonemes, and approximately 3 vowels.

 Consonants

 In Darkinjung, like many Australian languages, b, d, and g are interchangeable with p, t, and k and will not change the meaning of the word.
 The fact that this table shows b, d, and g is arbitrary.